-In its filing with the Commission, the self-regulatory organization included statements concerning the purpose of, and basis for, the proposed rule change and discussed any comments it
+In its filing with the Commission, the self-regulatory organization included statements concerning the purpose of, and basis for, the proposed rule change and discussed any comments it received on the proposed rule change.
+The text of those statements may be examined at the places specified in Item IV below.
+The Exchange has prepared summaries, set forth in sections A, B, and C below, of the most significant parts of such statements.

-&lt;sup>1 15 U.S.C.78s(b)(1).
+&lt;sup>1 15 U.S.C.
+78s(b)(1).